The Veterans Services Office in North Adams is assembling goodie bags to give to the region's veterans.

 "It's a win-win," Sacco said.
 "The veterans get it and we give it back to the veterans again."

-Veterans Services assistant Tina Sampson accepted the gifts and said they would be added to bags to be distributed to the 180 local veterans being served in the North Berkshire region.
-The bags include toiletries, socks, blankets, games, gift cards and more, all lovingly assembled by Sampson.
+Veterans Services assistant Tina Samson accepted the gifts and said they would be added to bags to be distributed to the 180 local veterans being served in the North Berkshire region.
+The bags include toiletries, socks, blankets, games, gift cards and more, all lovingly assembled by Samson.

 "I kind of individualize the veterans," she said.